Vonage/vonage-video-react-native-sdk/README.md

 This beta pre-release version is not intended for use in final production apps.

-### Registering the OpenTok packages in your application
+### Registering the Vonage Video packages in your application

 For Android, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.